SDITools/adobeanalyticsr/README.md

 * Data Warehouse queries
 * Marketing Channel configuration and processing rules
+* Some configuration details for variables (eVar, prop, events)
 * Data Feed details

 The v1.4 API also allows the user to pull data once they have web services access set up for their account and the client ID and client secret that comes along with that.
 In other words, it does _not_ require that an Adobe Console API project be created, which _is_ something that is required to use the v2.0 API.
 The benefit of getting an Adobe Console API project set up, though, is that the user then does _not_ need web services access set up on an account-by-account basis to pull data using the package if using the OAUTH authentication.
-If using the JWT authentication method in API v2.0 then a project will need to be created for each company account.
+If using the JWT authentication method with v2.0 API, then a project _does_ need to be created for each company account.

 As a purely editorial side note, the creators and maintainers of this package would like to express their eternal gratitude to Randy for the work he put in to creating and maintaining `RSiteCatalyst`.
 His work brought the power of R combined with data pulled directly via the Adobe Analytics API to a global audience, and we can only hope (for ourselves and the analyst community writ large) that `adobeanalyticsr` can live up to the high standard he set with his work.